 It’s unlikely you’ll be able to eliminate plastic completely, but if you can eliminate it to a bare minimum, that’s a great way to reduce your plastic footprint and move towards zero waste living!

 16. Ditch cling film/food wrap

 One of the ways you can do this is to use cling film.
-However, this is plastic that just ends up in landfill or even worse, is left on the trail of a hike.
+However, this is plastic that just ends up in landfills or even worse, is left on the trail of a hike.

-I used to it a lot when I was on my working holiday in New Zealand.
+I used to do it a lot when I was on my working holiday in New Zealand.
 It wasn’t until a few years later that I realised just how much plastic I had used and shuddered at the thought of where it might be now!